-The Cheapest Place to Buy CORE Hydration Water in Bulk
+The Best Place to Buy CORE Hydration Water in Bulk

-If you can’t find CORE locally or feel like you’re being ripped off by the supermarket (cough, cough…Whole Foods), the cheapest place to buy it in bulk is online through Amazon.
+If you can’t find CORE locally, a good place to buy it in bulk is online at Amazon.

-Click the links below to see the current lowest prices for each case size:
+Use the links below to check the prices for each case size at Amazon:

 CORE Water Ingredients

 What are the CORE Hydration water ingredients?
 One thing I’ve noticed after reviewing a ton of alkaline water brands is that every company uses different ingredients.

 Some companies add minerals to boost the pH of their water while other companies rely on electrolysis, similar to the process used by water ionizers.

 I recommend always checking the label of a water brand before you buy it to see exactly what’s in it.

 - Magnesium chloride